Boa constrictor: Distribution and habitat

 Depending on the subspecies, Boa constrictor can be found through South America north of 35°S (Colombia, Ecuador, Peru, Venezuela, Trinidad and Tobago, Guyana, Suriname, French Guiana, Brazil, Bolivia, Uruguay, and Argentina), and many other islands along the coasts of South America.
-An introduced population exists in extreme southern Florida, and a small population on St. Croix in the U.S. Virgin Islands now appears to be reproducing in the wild.
+Introduced populations exist in Cozumel, extreme southern Florida, and St. Croix in the U.S. Virgin Islands.

 The type locality given is "Indiis"—a mistake, according to Peters and Orejas-Miranda (1970).

 B. constrictor flourishes in a wide variety of environmental conditions, from tropical rainforests to arid semidesert country.
 However, it prefers to live in rainforest due to the humidity and temperature, natural cover from predators, and vast amount of potential prey.
 It is commonly found in or along rivers and streams, as it is a very capable swimmer.
 Boa constrictors also occupy the burrows of medium-sized mammals, where they can hide from potential predators.